klamping/deck.narrator.js/article.md

 ## Automatically Moving Through Slides

 Now that we've got our audio hooked up to our slides, we can take advantage of the other extensions already written for Deck.js. [https://github.com/rchampourlier/deck.automatic.js/‎](deck.automatic.js) is an extension that makes your slides run automatically.
 By including this extension with our presentation, we can recreate that 'presentation' feel to our slides.

-There's nothing to change in our code, since we already have the audio hooked up to our slide change event.
+Aside from the going through the steps of adding the automatic extension, we also need to make sure that if a user starts/stops the audio, we start/stop the slideshow playback.
+To do this, we'll sync up [the 'play' and 'pause' events of our audio element](https://developer.mozilla.org/en-US/docs/Web/Guide/DOM/Events/Media_events) with the automatic extension.
+For simplicity, we're going to control all slide playback using our audio controls and leave off the deck.automatic.js playback control.

+Deck.automatic.js adds some events to the mix, including 'play' and 'pause' events.
+By triggering these events when our similarly named audio event fire, we can make sure our slides are in sync with our content.

+We add two simple functions to our extension:

+    function startSlides (ev) {
+      $.deck('play');
+    }

+    function stopSlides (ev) {
+      $.deck('pause');
+    }

+And then add our event listeners in the deck.init callback:

+    $d.bind('deck.init', function() {

+      // ... other code here ...

+      // Sync audio with slides
+      audio.addEventListener('play', startSlides, false);
+      audio.addEventListener('pause', stopSlides, false);

+    });

+And that's it.
+Now our slides and audio automatically transition.

 ## Summing Up